NAHJ/2018-coding-track/src/pages/blog/2018-07-06-hello-javascript.md

 I'm going to use the primitives to explain how the object data type works.

-<iframe height="400px" width="100%" src="https://repl.it/@erikreyna/js-007?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe class="repl-embed" height="400px" width="100%" src="https://repl.it/@erikreyna/js-007?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Let's go ahead and look at this before running it, what do you the variable person will equal?